danisztls/photon/README.md

 - Have all your photos with you all the time, find, view and share them with others without fuss via a lightweight offline gallery.

 ## Current state
 Currently it is in alpha state.
+Be careful as it can destroy your files.

 Check development notes on [DEVELOPMENT.md](https://github.com/lbcnz/photon/blob/main/DEVELOPMENT.md).
 Contributions such as code and feedback are welcomed.